Am I Done? Predicting Action Progress in Videos: ProgressNet

+The potentials are computed for each phase and pooled together by a minimum operator.
+The Boundary Observant loss is then obtained by weighing the error with an L1 loss and averaging across samples:

-Compared to a standard $L2$ loss for regression, the Boundary Observant loss penalizes errors on the action boundaries more than in intermediate parts, since we want to precisely identify when the action starts and ends.
+Compared to the $L2$ loss for regression, the BO loss penalizes errors on the boundaries more than in intermediate parts, since we want to precisely identify when the phase starts and ends.
 At the same time, it avoids the trivial solution of always predicting the intermediate value $\widehat{p}=0.5$.
-Fig.~\ref{fig:losses} shows the difference between the two loss functions, where predicted values are on the $x$ axis and desired values on the $y$ axis.
-Note from Eq. \ref{eq:progress} that in action progress prediction only values in $[0,1]$ can be expected.
+Fig.~\ref{fig:losses} shows the difference between the two loss functions, where predicted values are on the $x$ axis and targets on the $y$ axis.
+Whereas the L2 loss function is always the same, BO adapts to the structure of the action and its phases.
+Note from the definition of progress that only values in $[0,1]$ can be expected.

 We initialize all layers of ProgressNet with the Xavier \cite{glorot2010understanding} method and employ the Adam \cite{kingma2014adam} optimizer with a learning rate of $10^{-4}$.
 We use dropout with a probability of 0.5 on the fully connected layers.